 Point Clark Lighthouse

-The Point Clark Lighthouse is one of several in Bruce County.
-It was honoured to be one of six chosen across Canada by Canada Post to decorate a postage stamp in 2009.
-The Point Clark Lighthouse is located in Point Clark at the end of Lighthouse Road off of Huron Road.
+The Point Clark Lighthouse is located at 529 Lighthouse Road, Point Clark, at the end of Lighthouse Road, off Huron Road.
 For more information about this and other lighthouses in the area, visit Bruce Coast Lighthouses